azagniotov/stubby4j/README.md

 #### Client-side TLS configuration

+In a TLS/SSL handshake, clients and servers exchange SSL certificates, cipher suite requirements, and randomly generated data for creating session keys.
+As part of its "hello" reply to the client's "hello" message, the server sends a message containing the server's SSL certificate (among other things like cipher suite and secure random).

-If a web client configures its own `SSLSocketFactory`, then the client must also configure its own trust manager.
-This trust manager must be a _trust all_ manager.
-Otherwise, it is not going to be possible for the client to validate `stubby4j`'s default self-signed certificate (which is going to be presented to the client by `stubby4j`) against the client's own trust-store containing a list of trusted CA certificates.
+Since `stubby4j`'s TLS layer is configured (by default) using a self-signed certificate, it is not going to be possible for web clients to validate `stubby4j`'s default self-signed certificate against clients' own trust-store containing a list of trusted Certificate Authority (CA) certificates.

+In other words, somehow, a web client making a request to `stubby4j` server over TLS has to ensure that it can trust `stubby4j`'s self-signed certificate.
+There are a number of options available for web clients to achieve the trust between the two parties during TLS/SSL handshake:

+1. Configuring client's trust strategy/manager

+   When a web client configures its own `SSLSocketFactory` (or `SSLContext`), then the client must also configure its own trust strategy/manager.
+This trust strategy/manager must be a _trust all_ (or a strategy that trusts self-signed certificates).
    Please note, trusting _any_ certificate is very insecure and should not be used in production environments.

+2. Providing self-signed certificate to the client before making requests

-If you __do not want__ to configure a _trust all_ manager, as an alternative it is possible to configure your client to trust `stubby4j`'s default self-signed certificate.
-In order to do so, you need to download and save the self-signed certificate from the server and load it to the trust-store of your client when building `SSLContext`.
-Please see the following [code of a functional test](https://github.com/azagniotov/stubby4j/blob/b7192b91df719fb8f188f84a751e400a02df29d7/src/functional-test/java/io/github/azagniotov/stubby4j/StubsPortalTlsProtocolTests.java#L205-L233) for the openssl commands & Java code examples.
+   If you __do not want__ to configure a _trust all_ manager/strategy for your web client, as an alternative it is possible to ensure that your client already has `stubby4j`'s default self-signed certificate before making requests.
+In order to do so, you need to download and save the self-signed certificate from the running `stubby4j` server and then load it to the trust-store of your client when building `SSLSocketFactory` (or `SSLContext`).
+Please see the following [code of a functional test](https://github.com/azagniotov/stubby4j/blob/b7192b91df719fb8f188f84a751e400a02df29d7/src/functional-test/java/io/github/azagniotov/stubby4j/StubsPortalTlsProtocolTests.java#L205-L233) for the `openssl`, `keytool` commands & Java code examples.

-#### Supplying your own keystore/certificate
+3. Supplying your own keystore/certificate

    `stubby4j` allows you to supply your own keystore (e.g.: generated from your own certificate signed by a certificate authority) when configuring `stubby4j` command-line arguments.
 In other words, this allows you to load top-level certificates from a root certificate authority.
 When providing a keystore file to `stubby4j`, the keystore should have `.PKCS12` or `.JKS` file extension.
 See [command-line switches](#command-line-switches) for more information.

 [Back to top](#table-of-contents)